theernestosalas/theernestosalas/README.md

 ### 👋 Hi, I'm Ernesto

 I'm currently transitioning from a successful career in commercial real estate to the dynamic world of software engineering.
 My experience in real estate has equipped me with great problem-solving, negotiation, and critical thinking skills - attributes that I am excited to leverage in my new venture as a software engineer.
-When I'm not coding or exploring the intricacies of technology, you'll find me at exercising outdoors, playing chess with my daughter, or diving into a new book on programming.
+When I'm not coding or exploring the intricacies of technology, you'll find me exercising outdoors, playing chess with my daughter, or diving into a new book on programming.

 ## 🚀 Skills